Aptivi/NitrocidKS/DocGen/wiki/releases/Compatibility-Notes-for-Second-Generation-KS.md

 ##### Moved events to KS.Kernel.Events

-All of the event-related code files are moved to KS.Kernel.Events to separate these from the actual kernel code.
-However, because events are part of the kernel, we prefer to put it on KS.Kernel namespace rather than KS.Misc.
+All of the event-related code files are moved to `KS.Kernel.Events` to separate these from the actual kernel code.
+However, because events are part of the kernel, we prefer to put it on `KS.Kernel` namespace rather than `KS.Misc`.

+##### Moved PlatformDetector to KS.Kernel.KernelPlatform

+It has come to the conclusion that `PlatformDetector` is now promoted to the Kernel namespace under the name `KernelPlatform` so you can access it under the `KS.Kernel` namespace.

+* Affected classes:
+  - PlatformDetector -> KernelPlatform